owntheweb/static-nextjs-blog/posts/2011/do-it-with-drupal-2011-in-new-york.md

 A: I wanted to know how our production compared to other teams out there and if we needed to step up our game or are undermanned or over-committing in some way.

-I attended a case study on [Energy.gov](https://energy.gov/), a website that currently fits the scale and complexity of an upcoming phase of SpaceFoundation.org (soon they will be bigger as they're merging 100's of sites!).
+I attended a case study on [Energy.gov] *-link archived-*, a website that currently fits the scale and complexity of an upcoming phase of SpaceFoundation.org (soon they will be bigger as they're merging 100's of sites!).
 Four core developers with up to ten contracted developers (flex, as needed) developed the site in roughly five months, two months being time for discovery.
 Beautiful site!
 It was great to see some of the inner workings that made this website come to life.

 Other case study websites had closely sized teams.
 Speaking to other attendees however, there were a lot of smaller teams handling bigger websites.
 I noticed this especially with education based teams and a few freelancers.